-To help you out, we will look at the cheapest way to buy bitcoin.
+To help you, we will look at the cheapest way to buy bitcoin.
 It could be on a crypto exchange, a P2P exchange, or via a cash app.

-First, we need to explore why the currency has different prices, how to buy it, where to buy it, and which exchanges offer the lowest prices and fees.
+First, we must explore why the currency has different prices, how to buy it, where to buy it, and which exchanges offer the lowest prices and fees.

 Cheap Bitcoin Vs Fee Savings

 The price of bitcoin differs from platform to platform.
 This is because the crypto does not rely on a central authority to set its price.
 It is dependent on the market’s supply and demand ratio.

 Furthermore, each exchange calculates the supply and demand ratio differently.
 These exchanges consider overhead costs like security, profit, and platform maintenance.
 Accordingly, newer exchanges typically offer lower-priced BTC, but this is not always the case.

 Before buying Bitcoin, you must also consider the fees and exchange charges.
 The lower price might not equal lower costs.
 For example, an exchange might list Bitcoin at $5, but the trading fee might be 10%.
 This means that you only receive $4.50 in the currency.

 As a result, you need to consider what fees an exchange charges before choosing the cheapest way to buy Bitcoin.

 To find the cheapest way to buy Bitcoin, you must provide crypto exchanges with personal information.
 These include identification documents for KYC (Know Your Customer) exchanges, a method of payment (credit card or bank account), and an active secure internet connection.
 They will also need a crypto wallet if the exchange does not provide one.

 Potential buyers can also use a Peer to Peer (P2P) exchange and a Bitcoin ATM.
 The latter is only available in a few regions worldwide, so that most buyers can choose between a centralised or P2P exchange.